Affirmation: 8th Grade

 Offered at 10:00AM, except for full morning programs.
 Starts in the Classroom, expect for special services.

 The Affirmation program is our Coming of Age program.
-A devoted team of teachers and chaperones work closely with the 8th grader as they partake in all that the year encompasses.
+A devoted team of teachers and mentors work closely with the 8th grader as they partake in all that the year encompasses.
 Students are invited to explore their own faith and values and identity as Unitarian Universalists.
 They will study our history, and understand the cultural context that the UU faith grew from as well as what it contributed to society.
 In a process that encourages independent thinking and exploring values and identity, students will articulate their faith and values, their understanding of Unitarian Universalism, and their relationship to the North Shore Unitarian Church community.

 - Affirmation Opening and Closing Events